mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

 - Hunt FIXME
 - Convert SETTING_GPG_BACKEND into a setting option similar to converter and converter options.
 - Reorganize modelForms Meta class and methods.
+- Periodic messages, like notifications.
+Using an AJAX worker.

 Metadata
 ~~~~~~~~